neilgupta/askandtally/README.md

 # Ask and Tally

-PHP server API for creating and answers quick polls via SMS.
+PHP server API for creating and answering quick polls via SMS.
 Requires a Nexmo account.